mikkelkh/CarND-Capstone_personal/README.md

  A PID controller could be used; but was not.
  The problem would be in tuning Kp, Ki, Kd especially without direct access to the real car ...
- An MPC controller would be a better, more generic and self tunable solution.
+ A MPC controller would be a better, more generic and self tunable solution.
 Cf next possible steps.

 <p align="center">